 Some scientific breakthroughs include treating the cat so the active allergen-causing problem is neutralized.
 This means as the allergy sufferer, you won’t have to worry so much about purchasing medications or HEPA purifiers.

-A Swiss study from 2019 found that a specific vaccine created for just this purpose, when administered to cats, bound to and neutralized the Fel d 1 protein that causes allergies.
+A Swiss study from 2019 found that a specific vaccine created for just this purpose when administered to cats, bound to and neutralized the Fel d 1 protein that causes allergies.
 The vaccine has been called HypoCat, and when cats are injected with it, the Fel d 1 levels are found to be lower in their blood.
-The plan is to have this vaccine on the market sometime this year.
+This vaccine will hopefully be available in the market in the next 4–5 years.
 The study found that people allergic to cats showed fewer symptoms around cats vaccinated with HypoCat.

 Purina has also published a study where they have looked into neutralizing cat allergens through diet rather than a vaccine.